UCAS code: W302

-All students take Research Methods in Music, a course which provides training in many aspects of music research.
-You will also be free to specialise in the areas of music that most interest you, with some restriction to ensure breadth.
+You will take Research Methods in Music, a course which provides training in many aspects of music research.
+You can also choose up to 40 credits in subjects outside of music.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Much of our teaching takes place at the Reid School of Music in Alison House, located in the University's Central Area, as well as at the Reid Concert Hall, St Cecilia’s Hall, and other locations across Edinburgh College of Art (ECA).
 Teaching also takes place in other Central Area locations.